truenas/documentation/content/en/hub/scale/dev-notes.md

 description: "Running updates about TrueNAS SCALE Nightly status and current issues."
 ---

+## System Requirements

+- Any x86_64 compatible (Intel or AMD) processor
+- 8GB of RAM (More is better)
+- 20Gb Boot Device

 ## Nightly Status

 Nightly images for TrueNAS SCALE are built every 24 hours, at around 2AM Eastern (EDT/EST) time.
 Online updates are created every 2 hours and can be used via the UI's online updating page.